mcpt/mcpt.github.io/index.md

 ### Rachel Cummings
 Since joining the club in grade 9, CPT has really helped me develop my programming and problem-solving skills outside of the classroom.
 Within its supportive environment, CPT is a place where I can challenge myself, collaborate with others, learn new and interesting concepts, and creatively tackle tough problems.

+### Chloe Nguyen
+Over the past 3 years, CPT has not only provided me with knowledge but it has also strengthened my interest for programming.
+Both encouraging and inviting, the club offers a wonderful environment for those interested in computer science.